ZimmermanLab/SF-metrosideros-endophytes/gibson2021.knit.md

 The endosphere is  is an ideal system for biogeographic studies, both because it is highly diverse and because it is a major interface between the host plant and its environment [@meyer2012microbiology].

-Endophytic microbes are naturally found in the spacious interior of leaves, whether introduced by natural wounds or openings in the leaf surface, or through penetrating the plant surface with hydrolytic enzymes [@hallmann1997bacterial] Although some of these microbes may be latent pathogens or decomposers waiting for the leaf to die, others are mutualists that may confer a benefit to their host [@carroll1988fungal].
+Endophytic microbes are naturally found in the spacious interior of leaves, whether introduced by natural wounds or openings in the leaf surface, or through penetrating the plant sirface with hydrolytic enzymes [@hallmann1997bacterial] Although some of these microbes may be latent pathogens or decomposers waiting for the leaf to die, others are mutualists that may confer a benefit to their host [@carroll1988fungal].
 In wild grasses, symbiotic fungi have been shown to protect their hosts by discouraging herbivory, and can even affect host reproductive viability in those same systems [@clay1988fungal].
 In controlled settings, inoculation experiments have shown that specific species of endophytes can have an impact on their host’s overall health, including factors such as resistance and susceptibility to disease [@Busby2016].
 In nature, the fungal microbial communities can have impacts on their host's physiology, such as limiting pathogen damage [@arnold2003fungal].

 In the wild, endophytic communities display species diversity comparable to that of any macroscopic community, even among individual trees from the same species [@gazis2011].
 However, what factors influence this diversity and to what extent is still poorly understood.
 The biodiversity of these communities can be quite high, especially in areas like tropical forests [@arnold2007diversity].
 In such natural settings, plant-associated microbial community compositions can show clear biogeographic structure [@andrews2000ecology].
 The urban setting, however, may be distinct, because factors such as rainfall and elevation will likely be less apparent over a smaller geographic area, but new factors such as proximity to roads and tall buildings may introduce effects of their own.
 Studies of suburban forests in Japan have indicated that an urban setting has a notable impact on endophytic diversity [@MATSUMURA2013191].
 However, the full impact of urban environmental factors on endophytic communities has yet to be completely understood.